 After some art-store R&D, here’s the basic box I use for animating on the go, and that I suggest my students make as well.
 It’s portable, costs about the same ($15 – $20), and requires no tools to assemble.
-It also doubles as a sweet pencil box, and doesn’t require a power outlet.
+It also doubles as a sweet pencil/marker box, and doesn’t require a power outlet.

 To make it, you’ll need: